Azure Dragon

 Azure Dragon display at Marina Bay Sands, Singapore, during Lunar New Year 2024.

-The Azure Dragon (青龍 (Qīnglóng)) is one of the Dragon Gods who represent the mount or chthonic forces of the Five Regions' Highest Deities.
+The Azure Dragon (Qīnglóng (青龙, 青龍)) is one of the Dragon Gods who represent the mounts or chthonic forces of the Five Regions' Highest Deities.
 It is also one of the Four Symbols of the Chinese constellations, which are the astral representations of the Wufang Shangdi.
 The Azure Dragon represents the east and the spring season.
-It is also sometimes referred to as the Blue-green Dragon, Green Dragon, or the Blue Dragon.
+It is also sometimes referred to as the Blue-Green Dragon, Green Dragon, or the Blue Dragon.